ianmcnally/react-currency-masked-input/README.md

 ```
 - Calls `onChange` prop after updating its internal value.
 First argument is the original event, the second is the masked value.
 - To maintain a reference to the input, it's best to attach a `ref` prop to <CurrencyMaskedInput>, since it will be inherited.
+- Sets the input value on the component instance, so you can reference it on a ref, e.g., `myComponent.refs.input.value`, as you would with a normal ref.

 ## Development